Woody Guthrie: Legacy

+For his musical contributions to the Bonneville Columbia River project, on April 6, 1966, Interior Secretary Stewart Udall awarded the hospitalized Guthrie, in absentia, the Department of Interior's Conservation Service Award.
+Additionally, Udall announced the naming of a Bonneville electrical substation after Guthrie.

 Since his death, artists have paid tribute to Guthrie by covering his songs or by dedicating songs to him.
 On January 20, 1968, three months after Guthrie's death, Harold Leventhal produced A Tribute to Woody Guthrie at New York City's Carnegie Hall.
 Performers included Jack Elliott, Pete Seeger, Tom Paxton, Bob Dylan and The Band, Judy Collins, Arlo Guthrie, Richie Havens, Odetta, and others.
-Leventhal repeated the tribute on September 12, 1970, at the Hollywood Bowl.
+Leventhal repeated the tribute on September 12, 1970, at the Hollywood Bowl with Joan Baez, Pete Seeger, Arlo Guthrie, Country Joe McDonald, Odetta, Richie Havens, Ramblin' Jack Elliot, Peter Fonda and Will Geer.
 Recordings of both concerts were eventually released as LPs and later combined into one CD.
 A film of the Hollywood Bowl concert was discovered and issued as a DVD in 2019: "Woody Guthrie All-Star Tribute Concert 1970"—(MVD Visual.
 MVD2331D, 2019).

 The Irish folk singer Christy Moore was also strongly influenced by Woody Guthrie in his seminal 1972 album Prosperous, giving renditions of "The Ludlow Massacre" and Bob Dylan's "Song to Woody".
 Dylan also penned the poem Last Thoughts on Woody Guthrie as a tribute.
 Andy Irvine—Moore's bandmate in Irish folk group Planxty and lifelong admirer of Guthrie—wrote his tribute song "Never Tire of the Road" (released on the album Rain on the Roof), which includes the chorus from a song Guthrie recorded in March 1944: "You Fascists Are Bound to Lose".
 In 1986, Irvine also recorded both parts of Guthrie's "The Ballad of Tom Joad" together as a complete song—under the title of "Tom Joad"—on the first album released by his other band, Patrick Street.
 Bruce Springsteen also performed a cover of Guthrie's "This Land is Your Land" on his live album Live 1975–1985.
 In the introduction to the song, Springsteen referred to it as "just about one of the most beautiful songs ever written".

 In 1979, Sammy Walker's LP Songs From Woody's Pen was released by Folkways Records.
 Though the original recordings of these songs date back more than 30 years, Walker sings them in a traditional folk-revivalist manner reminiscent of Guthrie's social conscience and sense of humor.
 Speaking of Guthrie, Walker said: "I can't think of hardly anyone who has had as much influence on my own singing and songwriting as Woody."